AlexS1302/etch-a-sketch/README.md

 # Etch-a-Sketch

 ## Introduction
-Welcome to my Etch-a Sketch Project!
+Welcome to my Etch-a Sketch project!

 This project allows users to draw on a grid that can be dynamically generated up to a maximum of 100 squares.
 As you draw, each square becomes more opaque.
 Every time the grid is regenerated, the squares get a random RGB color.